-The Yale University Library has been collecting Chinese language materials for well over 160 years.
-A set of traditional stitch-bound Five Classics with Selected Comments 五經體註was deposited to Yale in 1849, when the College Library became the first academic institution in the United States to collect Chinese books.
-The early acquisitions of Chinese books were mainly arranged for the Yale Library by missionary printer, scholar, and diplomat Samuel Wells Williams (1812-1884), who was Yale’s inaugural professor of Chinese language and civilization.
+The Yale University Library has been collecting Chinese language materials for about 170 years.
+Six titles of traditional stitch-bound Chinese texts were deposited to Yale in 1849, when the College Library became the first academic institution in the United States to collect Chinese books.
+The early acquisitions of Chinese books were mainly arranged for the Yale Library by missionary printer, scholar, and diplomat Samuel Wells Williams (1812-1884), who was Yale’s inaugural professor of Chinese language and literature.
 Yung Wing 容閎 (1828-1912), Yale Class of 1854 and the first Chinese student to graduate from an American college, gave his personal library to his alma mater.
 Yung Wing’s major donations in 1878 and 1911 laid the foundation of the Chinese collection.

-The collection has also received valuable donations from prominent scholars including the personal collection of Mr. Jen Yu-wen 簡又文 (1896-1978) on the Taiping Rebellion in 1968, and the state gift of 1,346 books from President Hu Jintao 胡锦涛of the People’s Republic of China upon his 2006 visit to Yale.
+The collection has also received valuable donations from prominent scholars including the personal collections of Professors Arthur Frederick Wright and Mary Clabaugh Wright, and the state gift of 1,346 books from President Hu Jintao 胡锦涛 of the People’s Republic of China upon his 2006 visit to Yale.
 Yale’s Chinese collection is one of the largest and finest collections in North America.
 The strengths of the collection are in literature, language, history, archaeology, art history, religion, and the social sciences.

 Departments/disciplines/programs/subject areas supported

-The Chinese Collection supports the Chinese academic program of the Council on East Asian Studies and the Department of East Asian Languages and Literatures, as well as the Chinese Studies related course concentrations for graduate programs in anthropology, art history, economics, history, history of medicine, political science, and sociology.
+The Chinese Collection supports the Chinese academic program of the Council on East Asian Studies and the Department of East Asian Languages and Literatures, as well as the Chinese Studies related course concentrations for graduate programs in anthropology, comparative literature, divinity, economics, film and media studies, global affairs, history, history of art, political science, religious studies, and sociology.

 The primary subject areas collected are in humanities and social sciences, with an emphasis on Chinese language primary sources and scholarly works.
 Due to limited budget, translation works into Chinese from other languages are excluded from the scope.
 The Chinese Collection is also responsible for collecting materials published in the field of Chinese studies (primarily history and all humanities disciplines) published in North America, Europe, and other imprint areas outside of China, Taiwan, Hong Kong, and Macau.
 The collection does not acquire Chinese language materials in natural sciences, engineering, modern medicinal sciences, or law (except legal history).
 The Arts Library, Divinity School Library, and Law School Library also actively collect Chinese language materials.
 The Divinity School Library collects materials in Chinese Christianity.
 The Arts Library has a recent interest in the fields of modern art and architecture in China, Taiwan, and Hong Kong.
 The Southeast Asian Collection covers the Chinese language materials published in Southeast Asian countries with a focus on modern literature and local history of overseas Chinese community.